Rock Is Dead (Marilyn Manson song)

 "Rock Is Dead" is a song by American rock band Marilyn Manson.
 It was released as the third single from their third studio album, Mechanical Animals (1998).
 It was written by the band's eponymous frontman, along with bassist Twiggy Ramirez and keyboardist Madonna Wayne Gacy, and was produced by Manson, Michael Beinhorn and Sean Beavan.
-A glam rock and heavy metal track with elements of electronic music and grunge, the song features electric and bass guitars, keyboards, and live drums in its instrumentation.
+A glam rock and industrial metal track with elements of electronic music and grunge, the song features electric and bass guitars, keyboards, and live drums in its instrumentation.
 The song was featured on the soundtrack of the Wachowskis' film The Matrix (1999).

 In the song, Manson proclaims the death of rock music and asserts that "God is in the TV."
 The lyrics of "Rock Is Dead" inspired varying interpretations; some critics felt that Manson was correct in asserting that rock is dead while others felt he was toying with his listeners.
 The track garnered a mostly positive response from music critics, who found it infectious and praised its lyrics.
 A music video for "Rock Is Dead" was directed by Manson and Samuel Bayer and features the band performing the song in costume.
 A second version of the video features clips from The Matrix.